devnone21/xtb-auto/README.md

-# xtb-rsi
+# xtb-auto
-RSI auto trader using Api for XTB trading platform.
+Auto trader using Api for XTB trading platform.

 Prerequisite: